 To perform a Program/Erase Resume, an opcode of D0h must be clocked into the device.
 No address bytes need to be clocked into the device, and any data clocked in after the opcode is ignored.
-When the $\overline{\text{CS}}$ pin is deasserted, the program or erase operation currently suspended is resumed within a time of t{RES} .
-The PS1 bit, PS2 bit, or ES bit in the Status Register are then reset back to a logic 0 state to indicate that the program or erase operation is no longer suspended.
-Also, the RDY/ $\overline{\text{BUSY}}$ bit in the Status Register indicates that the device is busy performing a program or erase operation.
+When the $\overline{\text{CS}}$ pin is deasserted, the program or erase operation currently suspended is resumed within a time of tRES.
+The PS1 bit, PS2 bit, or ES bit in the Status Register is then reset back to a logic 0 state to indicate that the program or erase operation is no longer suspended.
+Also, the RDY/BUSY bit in the Status Register indicates that the device is busy performing a program or erase operation.